takumishibaike/takumishibaike.github.io/_pages/research.md

 ## Book

 0. *Who tells your story?
 Women and indigenous peoples advocacy at the UNFCCC*.
-Cambridge University Press, forthcoming. (with Bi Zhao).
+Cambridge University Press (Elements in organizational respones to climate change), forthcoming. (with Bi Zhao).
 {: reversed="reversed"}

 ## Refereed Publications